Fineness: Mass

-24-karat gold is pure (while 100% purity is unattainable, this designation is permitted in commerce for 99.95% purity), 18-karat gold is 18 parts gold, 6 parts another metal (forming an alloy with 75% gold), 12-karat gold is 12 parts gold (12 parts another metal), and so forth.
+24-carat gold is pure (while 100% purity is very difficult to attain, 24-carat as a designation is permitted in commerce for a minimum of 99.95% purity), 18-carat gold is 18 parts gold, 6 parts another metal (forming an alloy with 75% gold), 12-carat gold is 12 parts gold (12 parts another metal), and so forth.

-In England, the carat was divisible into four grains, and the grain was divisible into four quarts.
-For example, a gold alloy of 127/128 fineness (that is, 99.2% purity) could have been described as being 23-karat, 3-grain, 1-quart gold.
+In Britain, the carat was divisible into four grains, and the grain was divisible into four quarts.
+For example, a gold alloy of 127/128 fineness (that is, 99.2% purity) could have been described as being 23-carat, 3-grain, 1-quart gold.

-The karat fractional system is increasingly being complemented or superseded by the millesimal system, described above.
+The carat fractional system is increasingly being complemented or superseded by the millesimal system, described above for bullion, though jewelry generally tends to still use the carat system.

 Conversion between percentage of pure gold and karats: